Creating SEO-friendly URLs: Best Practices & Examples

 • They can reduce SEO effectiveness.

-Now, we know that bad URLs are really bad.
-But what are the URL best practices?
+Now, we know that URLs that are not SEO-friendly are really bad.
+But what are some URL-structure best practices?
 What if you have thousands of pages and cannot edit every single web address manually?
 There are SEO-friendly URL generators that can create shorter URLs for you.
 You can either use one of the online generators or use plugins offered by your CMS.

 If you want to optimize the process instead of creating and checking every single URL manually, you should pick a permalink structure that fits your website.

-According to John Mueller, the Senior Webmaster Trends Analyst at Google, keywords in URLs remain a very small ranking factor and it is not something to force.
+According to John Mueller, the Senior Webmaster Trends Analyst and Search Relations Team Lead at Google, keywords in URLs remain a very small ranking factor and it is not something to force.
 With that said, it’s not necessary to restructure your site just to insert keywords in your URL.

 But if you create new pages, it is a good idea to include relevant keywords just like you do with your posts.
 Remember though that making a URL too long is a bad idea, so you shouldn’t use too long phrases.